joshoftenly/codewars_python/README.md

-This is the challenges from codewars.
+These are the challenges from codewars.
 In which case there are no comments in the code it is because these were done as I was following various tutorials.
 Hopefully they will get better as I go along.